3 Tips for Using Credit Cards Wisely: A Beginner’s Guide

-A person’s first card can mean the difference between establishing an excellent credit score or building an unhealthy financial future.
-If not used properly, credit cards can lead to mountains of debt, which can be challenging to repay.
+A person’s first credit card can mean the difference between establishing an excellent credit score or building an unhealthy financial future, setting patterns that influence your finances for years.

-As a result, before anyone starts to use their first credit card, below are a few guidelines that will lead you along the right financial path.
+As a result, before anyone starts to use their first credit card, review a few guidelines that can keep you on the right financial path from day one.

 1. Set a Budget